deepeshyadav760/Valimiki_Ramayana_FactChecker/README.md

 ## 📥 Data Scraping

-To scrape the data from the Ramayana:
+To scrape the data from the Srimad Valmiki Ramayana -> `https://valmikiramayan.net/`

 1. Run the `data_scrapper.py` script: